Mr-the-beginner/NewFox/README.md

  - Type = about:support in the search bar.
  - Under "Application Basics", find "Profile Directory" and click "Open Directory" in front of it.
  - Come one directory below.
- - then copy the content of the "NewFox" folder as is inside and hit replace everything.
+ - then copy the content of the "NewFox" directory as is inside and hit replace everything.

   #### Step 4 - Last touch